strategy-coach/expectations-outcomes-hub-theme-jan-2025/README-Theme.md

 ### 8\. **What's Next?**

-This widget displays a list of files from the frontmatter where the pendingItems attribute is set.
+This widget displays a list of files from the frontmatter where the whatsNext attribute is set.
 It provides a structured way to highlight important next steps for users.

 Features

-- Lists files with the pendingItems attribute in the frontmatter.
+- Lists files with the whatsNext attribute in the frontmatter.

 - Displays the summary attribute as the title in the UI.